mandm-pt/Challenges/overthewire/Natas/level00.md

 # Level 0 to Level 1

-just do right click with your browser, and then view page source
+Open developer tools of your browser, and check the html

 ```
 <!--The password for natas1 is gtVrDuiDfck831PqWsLEZy5gyDz1clto -->